 The iOS app looks slightly different than the desktop apps as there aren’t any icons in the right-hand corner.
 Instead, you can switch between the home screen and the account tab down at the bottom.
 There aren’t any settings either, as the account tab only provides account details and links to Hola VPN’s privacy policy.
 The iOS app also shows the time you’ve spent connected to the VPN, while the desktop apps don’t.

-The browser extensions work the same way as the desktop apps, except they let you choose the website you want to unblock.
+The browser extensions work the same way as the desktop apps, except they let you choose the website you want to visit.
 In the settings tab, you can opt out of pop ups in your browser, and you can do the same for data logging.
 Additionally, you can only use the extension if you download the desktop app.

 You can install Hola on your router to use it with devices that don’t support VPNs (like Apple TV and gaming consoles).
 This method provides an unlimited number of simultaneous device connections and protects every device connected to it.